164 World Languages

 - Spanish (Mexican): This refers to the variety of Spanish spoken in Mexico, where it’s the official language.
 Mexican Spanish, the most widely spoken variety of Spanish, includes multiple indigenous influences.

-- Spanish (European): Known as Peninsular Spanish or Castilian, it’s the Spanish dialect from Northern and Central Spain.
+- Spanish (Spain): Known as Peninsular Spanish or Castilian, it’s the Spanish dialect from Northern and Central Spain.
 It’s also the standard dialect taught in Spanish-language schools worldwide.

 - Swahili: Also known as Kiswahili, it’s a Bantu language widely spoken in East Africa.
 Swahili is the official language of Kenya, Tanzania, and has official status in Uganda.